DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 And then cryptids's <ruby>hero<rt>Rath=IE</rt></ruby> himself appeared in the Yurun in order to get rid of the spirits.

-"Early she mentioned attack on cryptids.
+"Early she mentioned attacking cryptids.
 So to speak turning conflict of five races into conflict of four races.
-Isn't that what Rikugen Kyouko is suggesting?"
+Maybe we should do as Rikugen Kyouko is suggesting?"

 "...I'll consider that."